TLW's Bluesscope™ (Blues Historyscope)

 In 1940 after Bluebird Records producer Lester Melrose gives him his stage name, Memphis, Tenn.-born jump blues musician Memphis Slim (John Len Chatman) (1915-88) releases his first hit Beer Drinking Woman, followed by Grinder Man Blues (1941), forming Slim and the House Rockers after releasing Rockin' the House (1946)), followed by Messin' Around (1947) (#1 R&B), Harlem Bound (1947), and Nobody Loves Me (Every Day I Have the Blues) (1949); in 1958 he signs with Vee-Jay Records, releasing the album Memphis Slim at the Gate of the Horn (1959), which incl.
 Steppin' Out, Mother Earth, and Gotta Find My Baby.
+In 1960 after teaming up with blues musicians Memphis Slim and Willie Dixon, Seeger releases the album Pete Seeger at the Village Gate with Memphis Slim and Willie Dixon (Folkways Records), which incl.
+Jacob's Ladder, I'm On My Way to Canaan's Land, and Hieland Laddie.
 In 1962 he releases the album Memphis Slim and Willie Dixon at the Village Gate with Pete Seeger (Folkways Records), incl.
 Stewball, and Blue Yodel #1 (T for Texas) (by Jimmie Rogers).
 In 1962 he moves to Paris, France for the first Am.
 Folk Festival Concert, staying until his 1988 death.
 In 1970 he releases the album Messin' Around with the Blues.
 In 1986 the U.S. Senate honors him with the title of ambassador-at-large of good will.

 In Oct.
 1942 Billboard mag. begins pub. charts for R&B Singles under the name "Harlem Hit Parade", changing it to "Race Records" in Feb.
 1945, "Rhythm & Blues Records" in June 1949, and "R&B" in Oct.
 1958, dropping the listing from Nov.
 30, 1963-Jan.
 23, 1965 because of the pop crossover from Motown, changing the title to "Soul Singles" on Aug.
 23, 1969, "Black Singles" in June 1982, then back to R&B in 1990, adding "Hip-Hop" on Dec.
 11, 1999.